Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/settings-and-properties-related-to-the-water-system.md

 - <b>Range</b>
 </td>
 <td>
 <a href="#additionalproperties">Additional property</a>.
-The distance from the camera in meters at which HDRP begins to fade the contribution of this frequency band.
+The distance from the camera in meters at which HDRP begins to fade the contribution of this simulation band.
 </td>
 </tr>